Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Rewards: Beyond Additive Costs

 This approach is similar to the one used to bound the critical values for \Ultra\ rewards (see Section~\ref{sec:ultra-spa-critical-values}).
-The difference here is the approach used to solve the demand under truncated rewards.
+The difference here is the approach used to compute a best response under truncated rewards.
 It turns out that the \GS\ property is preserved under truncation, enabling the use of the \GreedyGSContract\ algorithm, assuming value oracle access to the truncated reward function is available.
 Since this algorithm is used only for analysis, efficiency is not a concern.

-We begin by describing how to compute a demand query for a truncated \GS\ function, and then present the full algorithm.
+We begin by describing how to compute an agent's best response for a truncated \GS\ function, and then present the full algorithm.
 But before getting to that, we need to make a general observation about \GS\ functions that will be used in the following proofs.